It was a BIG day for Lottie...she finally went to her FIRST DAY of in-person SCHOOL!!!!

 with breakfast on the cold mornings.

-It sure beats waking up extra early, driving in the cold car, and having to say goodbye.
+It sure beats waking up extra early, driving in the cold car, and saying goodbye.

 (I am soooo grateful for teachers!)